 - toasted pistachios, chopped (optional)

-- Add strawberry pieces, yogurt, rose water and pinch of cardamom to a blender.
+- Add strawberries, yogurt, rose water and pinch of cardamom to a blender.
 Blend until smooth.

 - Pour lassi into a glass and top with chopped toasted pistachios.